Skip to main content

 People generally believe either they, or their children, get cavities because they either eat too many sweets, don’t brush or floss as often as they should, or their teeth are genetically “too soft.”
 However, many factors can cause cavities:

 1. Oral hygiene: You have probably heard your dentist talk about good oral hygiene and its importance in preventing cavities.
-It’s true, that with meticulous oral hygiene, most of us can avoid the majority of cavities.

 2. Diet: Most people are also aware of diet as a contributing factor to cavities.
 There is a lot to unpack here, but you can read my blog post about whether your fizzy drink is harming your teeth here.